 - Planning departments are open and responsive to good quality, well thought out designs.

-3. Getting planning permission will take too long
+3. Getting garden office planning permission will take too long

 A planning application typically takes two months to process.
 It has to be worth waiting this long to get the best garden office or other building for your purposes and have all the paperwork in place in case you want to sell your house in a few years time.